Aliases for WFS1 Gene

 GeneCards Summary for WFS1 Gene

 WFS1 (Wolframin ER Transmembrane Glycoprotein) is a Protein Coding gene.
-Diseases associated with WFS1 include Wolfram Syndrome and Wolfram-Like Syndrome, Autosomal Dominant.
-Among its related pathways are Ca, cAMP and Lipid Signaling and Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include transporter activity and calmodulin binding.
+Diseases associated with WFS1 include Wolfram-Like Syndrome, Autosomal Dominant and Wolfram Syndrome 1.
+Among its related pathways are Protein processing in endoplasmic reticulum and Unfolded Protein Response (UPR).
+Gene Ontology (GO) annotations related to this gene include transporter activity and calmodulin binding.

 Participates in the regulation of cellular Ca(2+) homeostasis, at least partly, by modulating the filling state of the endoplasmic reticulum Ca(2+) store.